Home » How To » How to Completely Clear All Cache in Windows 10

 3. Execute the “ipconfig /flushdns” cmd in the Command Prompt window.

 As soon as you execute the command, Windows will completely clear the DNS cache.
+If you want, you can also, clear Edge and Chrome browser cache too.

-7. Delete Icon and Thumbnail Cache
+7. Delete the Icon and Thumbnail Cache

 1. Open the Start menu.